dokku/dokku-postgres/README.md

 ## Usage

 Help for any commands can be displayed by specifying the command as an argument to postgres:help.
+Plugin help output in conjunction with any files in the `docs/` folder is used to generate the plugin documentation.
 Please consult the `postgres:help` command for any undocumented commands.

 ### Basic Usage